 While a corporation or limited liability company must have a separate employer identification number (EIN) for tax identification purposes, a freelancer or small-business owner may operate as a sole proprietorship under his or her Social Security number, even if the business has employees.

-Just because you can, doesn’t mean you should.
-It’s generally a better idea for sole proprietors to use an EIN, which can easily be obtained through the IRS website.
+Just because you can operate a business without an EIN doesn’t mean you should.
+It’s generally a better idea for sole proprietors to use an EIN, which can be obtained easily through the IRS website.
 Keeping business and personal finances separate is a good idea for many reasons, including identity theft prevention.

-“That protects the business owner,” says Paige Hanson, educational programs manager with the identity theft protection firm LifeLock.
-"If the business becomes a victim of identity theft, it won’t be tied to your identity.
+“That protects the business owner,” says Paige Hanson, chief identity education lead with the consumer business unit of Symantec.
+“If the business becomes a victim of identity theft, it won’t be tied to your identity.
 If the business identity is stolen, hopefully it won’t trickle down to you personally.”

 To combat digital fraud, make sure your computer systems have appropriate firewall, anti-virus and anti-malware technology, says Suzanne Barber, director for the Center for Identity and a professor in electrical and computer engineering at the University of Texas, Austin.

-Also, check with your Internet service provider to find out how it protects your data.
-Find out which third-party security vendors it uses, then check the vendors’ websites to learn about how frequently they update their solutions and whether certain content types are protected -- for example, email attachments.
+Also, check with your internet service provider to find out how it protects your data.
+Find out which third-party security vendors it uses, then check the vendors’ websites to learn how frequently they update their solutions and whether certain content types are protected – for example, email attachments.

-You’ll also want to find out the type of protection they offer.
-Are they using firewalls and anti-virus, anti-spam and anti-spyware software?
-Think about your online activities and make sure the ISP has the right solutions in place for you.
+You’ll also want to learn the type of protection your internet service provider offers.
+Does it use firewalls and anti-virus, anti-spam and anti-spyware software?
+Think about your online activities and make sure the ISP has the right solutions for you.

 3. Establish good internal controls.

 For retail businesses, Barber suggests business owners review security footage for suspicious activity, such as an employee taking a customer’s card away from the register to run a transaction.
-You should also regularly check any credit card terminals or ATM kiosks for skimming equipment.
+You should also regularly check any credit card terminals or ATM kiosks for card skimmers.

 You may be asked to provide sensitive data on credit applications or other documents when you work with vendors.
-Hanson recommends asking about their security practices to ensure you’re not putting sensitive data in the hands of a company that doesn’t adequately protect it.
+Hanson recommends asking about your vendors’ security practices to ensure you’re not putting sensitive data in the hands of a company that doesn’t adequately protect it.

 It’s perfectly reasonable to inquire about where customer data is kept and how it’s protected.
 If the vendor can’t answer those questions to your satisfaction, it might be a red flag that your data would be less than secure with them.

-The “bring your own device” trend -- where employees use their personal mobile phones and other devices for work -- introduces extra risks to a small business.
+The “bring your own device” trend – in which employees use their personal mobile phones and other devices for work – introduces extra risks to a business.
 Gross says such devices need to be password-protected to ensure that sensitive company information can’t be accessed if the device is lost or stolen.

 He suggests that business owners closely protect their account credentials because a fraudster gaining access to that account could easily divert funds from legitimate transactions to another account.

-If you’re considering using a mobile payment system, look for a system that uses the best possible encryption methods and devices that require the highest level of authentication available in order to limit the ability of others to misuse your device, says Barber.
+If you’re considering using a mobile payment system, look for one that uses the best possible encryption methods and devices that require the highest level of authentication available to limit the ability of others to misuse your device, says Barber.